jdeisenberg/icljs/_sources/functions_in_cljs.rst

    Addition as a function box

-If you want to add 3 and 5 in ClojureScript, you write an open parenthesis, the name of the function (in this case, its name is ``+``\), the arguments, and the closing parenthesis.
+If you want to add 3 and 5 in ClojureScript, you write the following *expression*: an open parenthesis, the name of the function (in this case, its name is ``+``\), the arguments, and the closing parenthesis.

 .. activecode:: add1
     :caption: Simple Addition